MIROC-DOC/model_description/org/md_enorg/p-rad.md

 Let's say there are layers 1, 2, ...TERM00120 from the top.
 However, the surface is considered to be a single layer and is the TERM00121 layer.
-Reflectance and radiance of the layers from the TERM00122 to the TERM00123 are considered as a single layer source function Given the TERM00124, TERM00124 ,
+Reflectance and source function of the layers from the TERM00122 to the TERM00123 layer as a single layer Given the TERM00124, TERM00124 ,

 > EQ=00056.